webdevadventure/client/README.md

 npm run dev
 ```

-# How to push code in one command (in case you have already created the .git directory and point to the Github repo)
+# 🌵How to push code in one command (in case you have already created the .git directory and point to the Github repo)

 ### create deploy.js or deploy.cjs file